Looking For Berber Carpets, Nylon Carpets, or Stainmaster Carpets?

 You Should Also Look for a Carpet Style

 For example, if you need a carpet with high endurance, a Berber carpet could be the one to focus on, and then choose carpet color based on the color hues available.
-At Michael’s Flooring, we have a wide range of suppliers, including Mohawk, Shaw, Richmond, Beaulieu, Kraus, and Summit, just to name a few.
-We carry a full range of Polyester, Nylon, Stainmaster and Smartstrand carpets —something for everyone!
+At Michael’s Flooring, we have a wide range of suppliers, including Mohawk, Shaw, Beaulieu, and Anderson Tuftex, just to name a few.
+We carry a full range of Polyester, Nylon, and Smartstrand carpets —something for everyone!

 With this in mind, carpet color selection should also be based on the purpose you hope to achieve with your new carpet installation.
 Did you realize that carpet color can change room dimensions?
 Well, it may not change a 10′ x 20′ room to a 20′ x 20′ room, but it can make the room “feel” and “appear” larger.
 Carpet color selection has a far greater impact than simply selecting a color that requires less carpet cleaning.
 Contact us today so we can help you get the right color carpet.